-Trinity’s last Oregon Maple tree is meeting its end today, after College decided to remove it due to the risk of it collapsing.
+Trinity’s last Oregon Maple tree is meeting its end today, after College decided to remove it after consulting with tree care companies due to the risk of it collapsing.

 The removal of the tree, which stands in Front Square, comes weeks after the nighttime surprise collapse of the older tree in front of the Graduates Memorial Building.